Skip to Main Content

 Sometimes your instructor will require that you find a scholarly journal article.
 What is this and how do you know if you've found one?

 Scholarly sources are research articles published in scholarly journals.
-These articles report on original research conducted by researchers, who are sharing their research with other experts.
-This is how researchers in academic fields share their findings to one another, and how they build knowledge based on previous research.
+These articles report original research which has been conducted by researchers with the intent to share their research with other experts.
+This is how researchers in academic fields share their findings to one another, and how scholarship continues to build on knowledge based on previous research.

-To determine if a journal is considered scholarly, look for whether:
+To determine if a journal is considered scholarly, determine whether:

 1. It is published or sponsored by a professional society or association